-Reiser Relief supports three schools that together educate 1,300 students.
+Reiser Relief supports four schools that together educate 1,300 students.
 Terre Promise School is located in the slum of Cite Soleil.
 Reiser Heights is in the poor, rural area of Lespinasse.
 Reiser Relief pays teacher salaries so that school fees can be affordable for poor families.
 An average monthly salary for a teacher is $70.
 At Guardian Angels primary school in Leogane, we sponsor a school lunch program.
-We have also built school classrooms, delivered water to schools, and purchased food, school supplies, benches, desks, uniforms and school supplies for these beautiful children of God.
+Marfranc Primary (Cecelia Duffy Memorial) School in southwest Haiti was constructed in 2015 providing new education opportunities in an isolated community.

-Currently we are providing university scholarships to forteen graduates of Terre Promise.
+Currently we are providing university scholarships to fourteen graduates of Terre Promise.
 These bright students are studying medicine, business, agriculture and information systems at various universities in Port au Prince.

 Many of the elderly in Haiti live in extreme poverty, have lost loved ones, and have no safety net of support.
 Life is so difficult for the elderly who cannot care for themselves.
 Tragically, these Haitian elders are isolated, lonely, and robbed of the opportunity to live the last years of their lives in dignity.
 We partner with our sister organization, Healing Haiti, to support the elderly and disabled in the village of Titanyen.
 Together we provide a daily hot meal, clean water, love, prayer and medical care.